akka/akka/akka-docs/src/main/paradox/general/configuration.md

 The expiry date is exposed by @apidoc[akka.actor.typed.ActorSystem] {scala="#licenseKeyExpiry" java="#getLicenseKeyExpiry"}
 so that you can write a test to remind yourself that it is time for renewal before it has expired.

-To test if you license key is still valid (for example during you CI/CD integration), you can start with the following example:
+To test if you license key is still valid (for example during  CI/CD integration), you can start with the following example:

 Scala
 : @@snip [ConfigDocSpec.scala](/akka-docs/src/test/scala/docs/config/ConfigDocSpec.scala) { #check-is-key-valid }